kristiania-pg6301-2025/pg6301-frontend-programming/README.md

 You will now see the output in a new `dist/`.
 This should be added to `.gitignore`

 We now need to make `npm start` work

+1. `npm pkg set scripts.start="cd server && npm start"`
+2. `npm pkg set scripts.postinstall="cd server && npm install"`
+3. `npm install`
+4. `npm start`

+If you go to http://localhost:3000/api/tasks you will now see the tasks

+But we still need to see the React application at http://localhost:3000